 My name is Kelly C. Mullen.
 As founder of Whole-Self Wisdom Coaching, my mission is to be a supportive presence for empaths (those who feel others' emotions as if they are their own) to experience the power they hold to transmute overwhelm and exhaustion so they can flow with their life's purpose.
 I do this by helping you release the patterns that keep you hooked into the past, build the right type of community to support you on your journey, see the power you hold to follow your heart's desire (and set boundaries), and share your gifts and unique light with the world with confidence.

-My expertise is in helping you navigate stressful situations, all while feeling safe in your body so you can access your Whole-Self Wisdom's guidance and make empowered decisions toward ease and joy.
+My expertise is in helping you navigate stressful situations, all while feeling safe in your body so you can access your Whole-Self Wisdom's guidance toward experiencing your most expansive dreams and enjoy life.

 I create and hold a safe space for entrepreneurial empaths to experience relief from overwhelm and exhaustion so you can create a life of connection and prosperity..

 Imagine what the world will be like when all of the exhausted empaths are free to flow with their life's purpose and have the life force energy to share their unique light and gifts.

 I've chosen to support you on this journey because I've been there.
 I know what it's like to:

 Today, after multiple initiations (transformations that included leaving a 20+ corporate career, starting a new practice as a trauma-informed healer, and caregiving for my elders...)
 I was led into a new way of being, and I continue to experience more and more freedom to flow with my inner wisdom's guidance.

 When it comes to engaging the right type of support and making that investment, you have many options.
 So how do you choose?

 Let me share a few thoughts on what it's like to work with me.